-Check sheet is a document, used for collecting data, used to reduce failure, safety to ensure critical items that are not forgotten.
-It is a document typically a blank form that is designed for the quick, easy, and efficient recording of the desired information, which can be either quantitative or qualitative.
-When the information is quantitative, the check sheet is sometimes called a tally sheet.
-Two types pre-job check sheet and final job check sheet used to list the important or relevant actions, or steps to be taken in a specific order.
+Check sheet is a document, used for:

+- Collecting data, used to reduce failure, - Safety to ensure critical items that are not forgotten.
+It is a document typically - Present in blank form that is designed for the quick, easy, and efficient recording of the desired information, - Which can be either quantitative or qualitative.
+When the information is quantitative, - The check sheet is sometimes called a tally sheet. - Two types of pre-job check sheet and final job check sheet are used to list the important relevant actions, or steps to be taken in a specific order.